100% of the funds you raise will go to cancer research through the Velocity Fellows and COVID-19 recovery efforts at Columbia’s Cancer Center.

 * Community support programs which ensure that recently discharged patients receive follow-up support and safety guidelines from medical and nurse practitioner students.

 In addition to providing unrestricted funds to the HICCC COVID-19 Relief Fund, Velocity will continue to support our Velocity Fellows - a program that brings crucial funds to early stage cancer research.
-Stay tuned for more information about our 2019 Velocity fellows funded by last year’s Ride.
+We're excited to announce that four new Columbia cancer researchers have been awarded Velocity seed funding.
+Click below to learn more about their research.